-We thank the Joint Genome Institute for supporting this work through the Community Sequencing Program (CSP 394), performing the bioinformatics, and providing technical support.
-The work conducted by the U.S. Department of Energy Joint Genome Institute, a DOE Office of Science User Facility, is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
-K.D.M. acknowledges funding from the United States National Science Foundation Microbial Observatories program (MCB-0702395), the Long Term Ecological Research Program (NTL-LTER DEB- 1440297), and an INSPIRE award (DEB-1344254).
-A.M.L. was supported by a pre-doctoral fellowship provided by the University of Wisconsin – Madison Department of Bacteriology and by the National Science Foundation Graduate Research Fellowship Program under grant no. DGE-1256259 during this research.
-This material is also based upon work that supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture (Hatch Project 1002996).

 Figure and Table Legends

 Table 1.
-Characteristics of Lake Mendota and Trout Bog.
-Water from Lake Mendota and Trout Bog was sampled weekly during the ice-free periods using an integrated water column sampler and filtered for DNA using a 0.22 micron filter.
-Metagenomic sequencing was performed on DNA extracted from filters collected in 2008-2012 from Lake Mendota and in 2007-2009 from Trout Bog.
+Characteristics of Lake Mendota and Trout Bog Lake.
+Water from Lake Mendota and Trout Bog Lake was sampled weekly during the ice-free periods using an integrated water column sampler and bacteria were collected on a 0.22 micron filter.
+Metagenomic sequencing was performed on DNA extracted from filters collected in 2008-2012 from Mendota and in 2007-2009 from Trout Bog.
 The epilimnion (upper thermal layer) was sampled in both lakes, while the hypolimnion (bottom thermal layer) was sampled only in Trout Bog.
-Chemistry data were collected by NTL-LTER from depth discrete samples taken from 0 and 4 m for Lake Mendota, 0 m for the Trout Bog Epilimnion, and 3 and 7 m for the Trout Bog Hypolimnion.
+Chemistry data were collected by NTL-LTER from depth discrete samples taken from 0 and 4 m for Mendota, 0 m for the Trout Bog Epilimnion, and 3 and 7 m for the Trout Bog hypolimnion.
 Values reported here are the means of all measurements in the sampling time span for each lake, with standard deviations reported in parentheses.

 Figure 1.
 Analysis of marker gene abundances reveals differences between lakes and layers.
 To assess potential differences in microbial metabolisms in our study sites, we predicted open reading frames in unassembled metagenomes using Prodigal and compared the resulting ORFs to a custom database of metabolic marker genes using BLAST.
 In these boxplots, significant differences in numbers of gene hits between sites was tested using a pairwise Wilcoxon rank sum test with a Bonferroni correction; significance was considered to be p < 0.05.
 94 metagenomes were tested for Lake Mendota, while 47 metagenomes were tested in each layer of Trout Bog.
-Significant differences between the Trout Bog and Lake Mendota epilimnia and between the Trout Bog epilimnion and hypolimnion are indicated by a green or a purple star, respectively.
-Significant differences between the Trout Bog hypolimnion and the Lake Mendota epilimnion were not tested, as the large number of variables differing in these sites makes the comparison less informative.
+Significant differences between the Trout Bog and Mendota epilimnia and between the Trout Bog epilimnion and hypolimnion are indicated by a green or a purple star, respectively.
+Significant differences between the Trout Bog hypolimnion and the Mendota epilimnion were not tested, as the large number of variables differing in these sites makes the comparison less informative.
 This analysis revealed differences in the number of marker genes observed by lake for many metabolic processes involved in carbon, nitrogen, and sulfur cycling.
-LEfSe results for each gene are available in Data S3, and p-values of markers described in Figure 1 and elsewhere in the text are reported in Table S3.
+P-values of markers described in Figure 1 and elsewhere in the text are reported in Table S3.